Dear Dakota | How To Protect Yourself as An Interior Designer from Contractor Mistakes

 Dear Dakota,

-The first thing I want to say is this: in the U.S. there are VERY STRICT laws and licensing requirements around general contracting — and if you are in a very strict state and are acting as a GC without a GC license, you could be opening yourself up to liability for any issues on the job site.
+The first thing I want to say is this: in the U.S., there are VERY STRICT laws and licensing requirements around general contracting — and if you are in a very strict state and are acting as a GC without a GC license, you could be opening yourself up to liability for any issues on the job site.

-So KNOW THE LAWS IN YOUR STATE AND DO NOT ACT AS A GENERAL CONTRACTOR UNLESS YOU ARE LICENSED AND HAVE PROPER INSURANCE.
+So, FAMILIARIZE YOURSELF WITH THE LAWS IN YOUR STATE AND DO NOT ACT AS A GENERAL CONTRACTOR UNLESS YOU ARE LICENSED AND HAVE PROPER INSURANCE.

 So, just as YOU, the interior designer, would be liable if your design assistant specified the wrong sofa arm for a client project, your contractor would be liable if one of their subs installed flooring or windows incorrectly.
 (Again - you’re not making the GC buy a new sofa because the wrong arm style was specified for the living room they are building…just as the GC should not make you cover the cost of a new window if their installer broke it when installing or installed it upside down).